Zhongshan (state): Economy

+Bronze table decorated with dragons and phoenix from the Tombs of the Kings of Zhongshan in Hebei province.

 Due to commonality of finds of iron agricultural tools in the southern part of Zhongshan, compared to the commonality of animal skeletons in the northern part, it is believed that the southern land's economy was mostly agriculture, and the northern land's was mostly from animal husbandry.

 Currency

+Stone mould of Chengbai style knife coin.

-Zhongshan used a currency called chengbo, which took the form of a 15 gram bronze knife shaped coin.
+Zhongshan used a currency called chengbo, which took the form of a 15 gram bronze knife-shaped coin.
 It is known that these coins were made in at least Lingshou.

 The level of trade, and the relationship, Zhongshan had with other states can be roughly ascertained from the amount of a currency was found in the ruins of Lingshou: the yan knife coins from Yan were plentiful, with some 374 being found, whereas the gandan, baihua, and lin coins of Zhao are rare, with only 100 of them, combined, found.
 This reflects the hostile relations Zhao had with Zhongshan, and the good relations Yan had with Zhongshan.
 Indeed, even the similarities of the yan and chengbo knife coins seems to suggest their friendly relationship, as they were of similar size and of equal weight, with both weighing fifteen grams, meaning that they would be interchangeable.